djibe/Android-tutorials/README.md

 <hr>

 <h2>LG G4 H815</h2>
-<p>You can upgrade your LG G4 h815 from stock to Android 7.1 Nougat / Lineage OS 14.1 or Android 8.1 Oreo</p>
+<p>You can upgrade your LG G4 h815 from stock to Android 7.1 Nougat / Lineage OS 14.1 or try Android 8.1 Oreo</p>
 <p>Tutorial is here (1500+ views) : https://forum.xda-developers.com/g4/general/guide-tutorial-lg-g4-h815-version-to-t3879698</p>
 <p>What you will learn :</p>
 <ul>